actfong/kenny/README.md

-# A2bLogging
+# Kenny
 Inspired by [lograge](https://github.com/roidrage/lograge), but without the rage.

 Lograge does a great job in suppressing Rails' log output, but it does so by overriding Rails' default behaviour for instrumentations/subscriptions, as well as having a say on the content of the log messages.

-A2bLogging attempts to leave implementations to the user and provide a more modular way to monitor instrumentation events.
+Kenny attempts to leave implementations to the user and provide a more modular way to monitor instrumentation events.
 It allows the user to decide:
 - which instrumentations to monitor
 - what to do when the specified instrumentation-event occurs